dillanjwilding/acme-widget-co/README.md

  - `ProductService` Manages `Product` that are available.

 Notes:
+ - No dependencies other than those required by problem definition (i.e. PHPUnit and PHPStan).
+   - My approach would be different based on frameworks and libraries, or even a slight variation with the introduction of a database.
+The `Service` classes could be replaced by PDO `Repository` classes as they are really only for facilitating getting data, etc.
  - I think that `Offer` should have a start date and end date, possibly a display ID or name, etc but it seems overly complicated for a proof of concept so I kept it on the simple side.
  - To make it so that we wouldn't need a new class for every new offer as that has more developer overhead than adding a record to a database, my implementation geared more toward that type of reuse but it has limitations.
    - One of my previous iterations I was thinking about the concept of `$condition` and `$discount` being functions.
 While that was very flexible, I imagined needing to write code for every new offer and thought that was going to be a burden on developers whereas building a system based off the database and administration tools for an internal user to manage the deals would be less overhead.